Le château et la chapelle de la Blanchardais

-Two vestiges which bear witness to the importance of the town of Vue in the Pays de Retz.
+Two remains that bear witness to the importance of the town of Vue in the Pays de Retz.

 44640 VUE